 On Apr, 30 2021

 Responding to agent feedback can be a difficult task.
 How should a company respond to feedback in a way that gets the desired result while also keeping agents happy?
-Below is a framework for companies to respectfully and efficiently respond to agent feedback to ensure they are getting the information they need while still managing the process in a way that makes a difference.
+Below is a framework for companies to respectfully and efficiently respond to call center agent feedback to ensure they are getting the information they need while still managing the process in a way that makes a difference.

 1) Create an option for anonymous feedback – Simply put, not all agents want their identity tied to feedback.
 Doing this can cause hesitancy and create “false positive” feedback because an employee fears being honest may cost them a promotion or even their job.
 A contact center should always have a channel for agents to submit anonymous feedback to get as many truthful responses as possible.

 2) Reply to all feedback quickly – Sitting on agent feedback for days (or even weeks) before responding is a direct indication that you don’t care about what they have to say.
 Delegate a specific employee in your contact center to quickly reply to all agent feedback, even if it’s a “thank you, we’re going to explore this further” message.
 This is even more relevant for gig and temporary agents where a strong relationship with contact center leadership may not exist.